writethedocs/www/docs/conf/portland/2024/unconference.rst

 **Who can lead an Unconference session?**

+Anyone!
 All attendees are invited to lead a session on a topic -- sessions can be organized around a presentation, group discussion or anything in between.

 **Who can attend an Unconference session?**